dfreilich/summaries/CleanCode.md

 * Have No Side Effects &rarr; If your function does other hidden things, changing things that are devious, it is lying, and creates a temporal coupling.
 Make it say what it does, and if it does too many things, split it up.
 * Command Query Separation &rarr; Functions should either do something or answer something ,but not both.
 Either your function should change the state of an object, or it should return some information about that object.
 * Prefer Exceptions to Error Codes &rarr; If you return an exception, that allows the consumer of a function to deal with that separately from the happy path code (if in a `catch` block), while error codes necessitate nesting and individual checks.
+* Extract Try/Catch Blocks &rarr; `Try`/`catch` blocks are ugly, confuse the structure of the code, and importantly, mix error processing with normal processing.
+Extract the bodies of the blocks into their own function, so that you don't have to mix up abstraction levels.
+* Error Handling is 1 Thing &rarr; This references the "Do One Thing" rule above: Remember that error handling is one thing, and therefore, a function that handles errors should do nothing else.
+* Don't Repeat Yourself (DRY) &rarr; Duplication may be the root of all evil in software.
+Don't do it.

+> How do I write good functions?
+When I first write functions, they come out long and complicated, with a suite of unit tests that cover every line of code.
+I massage and refine that code, splitting out functions, changing names, eliminating duplication.
+I shrink the methods and reorder them.
+Sometimes I break out whole classes, all the while keeping the tests passing.

 ## Chapter 4: Comments
 ## Chapter 5: Formatting